Gender Surgery in Melbourne with Dr Patrick Briggs, Plastic Surgeon

 - One-third (33.6%) had received threats of violence or intimidation

 What is Gender Affirmation Surgery?

-Gender Affirmation Surgery refers to life-changing surgical procedures in which a surgeon changes a patient’s physical and sexual characteristics.
+Gender Affirmation Surgery refers to surgical procedures in which a surgeon changes both a patient’s physical and sexual characteristics.
 It is commonly chosen by transgender males, females and Non-binary individuals.
-It is often used to help treat gender dysphoria.
+It is often used to help treat Gender Dysphoria.

 There are several different Gender affirmation Surgeries, including